Latest Service Information

 A small plastic and copper device is placed in the uterus

-Some GPs are able to fit and remove an IUD, ask your GP if this is a service they offer.
+Some GPs are able to fit an IUD, ask your GP if this is a service they offer.

 Gujarati Subtitles